klust/SupercomputersForStarters/docs/C07_Expectations/C07_S01_Speedup.md

 i.e., the total time spent by all $Y$ processors (with $Y$ ideally 1) divided by the total time spent by all $X$ processors.
+Note that this is wall time and not some user time or user+system time reported by the operating system as one way one can lose efficiency is by simply not being able to use all resources continuously.

 ## Amdahl's law and saturation